aryan-dreams, Renegade tribune.jpg

 We associate personal agency with greater control and self-realization— powerful tactics in search of stability.
 Whereas a certain degree of control and stability are necessary for physical maturation, stability is a double whammy.

 Upon planning our futures and evaluating our pasts, we are limited by the very nature of memories that have conditioned us to become who we are.
 With age, we find ourselves in a bias.
-We want to reach a goal but don't know what this goal is.
+We want to reach a goal, but don't know what this goal is.
 Being vaguely aware of our ignorance, we are drawn to search in the chests of the past.
 In yet later years, this automatic tendency to focus on the past is experienced together and simultaneously with an awareness that the past is disorienting.
-We no longer know whether we want to continue remembering (what is remembering in any case?) or forget all about it.
+We no longer know whether we want to continue reusing our memories (what are memories in any case?) or forget all about them.
 We try to do both, and no one seems to be able to help us discern what to focus on first.

-The presence of listening is a good enough reason for cognitive-emotional sharpening: Our aliveness, health, focus, motivation, joy, and acceptance all come together in a dance of interrelatedness.
+The process of self-observation is a good enough reason for cognitive-emotional sharpening: Our aliveness, health, focus, motivation, joy, and acceptance all come together in a dance of interrelatedness.

 art-artist-black-and-white-669319.jpg